MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifypreopendocumentfile.md

 ---
 Description: Provides the system with information about a document before an open operation is initiated.
-title: DlpNotifyPreOpenDocument function (endpointdlp.h) ms.topic: reference
+title: DlpNotifyPreOpenDocumentFile function (endpointdlp.h) ms.topic: reference
 ms.date: 03/18/2021
 topic_type:
 - APIRef
 - kbSyntax
 api_name:
-- DlpNotifyPreOpenDocument
+- DlpNotifyPreOpenDocumentFile
 api_type:
 - DllExport
 api_location:
 - EndpointDlp.dll
 ---

-# DlpNotifyPreOpenDocument function
+# DlpNotifyPreOpenDocumentFile function

 Provides the system with information about a document before an open operation is initiated.